NexusDR-X/nexus-update/README.md

-# nexus-update
+# nexus-updater
-Nexus DR-X Update Scripts
+ Script to keep the Nexus DR-X up to date test